-Driver 1 must take the start of Race 1.
-Driver 2 must take the start of Race 2.
+44.3 The Driver of Qualifying 1 must take the start of Race 1.
+The Driver of Qualifying 2 must take the start of Race 2.
 Any unauthorised changes to this order will be reported to the Stewards.

-45 STARTING PROCEDURE
+45. STARTING PROCEDURE